Perfect Symmetry (Keane album)

 Perfect Symmetry is the third studio album by English rock band Keane, released on 13 October 2008 in the United Kingdom.

 Cover

 The cover for the album was revealed on 5 September.
-Tim Rice-Oxley explained that the imagery of the band are photographs of bigger than life-size sculptures of the band members, made by Korean artist Osang Gwon.
-It was implied that these sculptures will form the basis of the album's image and promotion up to the date of release.
+Tim Rice-Oxley explained that the imagery of the band is photographs of bigger-than-life-size sculptures of the band members, made by Korean artist Osang Gwon.
+It was implied that these sculptures would form the basis of the album's image and promotion up to the date of release.